 Note: On ties, dodger takes 1 superficial damage, but the attacker doesn’t.
 If dodger wins they inflict no damage, but don’t receive any.

 Players may choose to gain a damage bonus.
 Going “all in” for an attack.
 For most attacks, this means forfeiting any defense.
 For ranged weapons, this is equivalent to “emptying the clip” as ranged weapons use up all their ammunition.
 Failures with this tactic give opponents +1 die on their next roll.

 Adam rolls Strength + Brawl vs Bethany’s Dex + melee

 Adam takes the full force of Bethany’s attack even on a win, but deals +1 damage to her.

 Players may have their character dedicate fully to defense.
 They get a bonus die to all defensive actions.
 Doing so behind solid cover can make them impervious to ranged damage.

 A called shot is when you make an attack for a specific effect or part of the target.
 Shoot out car tires, knock the keys from an ally’s hand, go for the knee caps.
 When this is done the action and aim is declared before rolling, further more successes are subtracted.
 The penalty is usually -2 but can be adjusted depending on STs discretion.

 Below are some highlighted examples.

-Nonlethal Damage: A called shot can be used to “pull a point” or “shoot them in the leg” If there is an effort to not attack with
+Nonlethal Damage: A called shot can be used to “pull a punch” or “shoot them in the leg” If there is an effort to not attack with lethal damage.

 Staking mid-combat: Stakes are a +0 weapon.
 To stake, the attacker must inflict a net 5 damage after the – 2 called shot penalty.
 (Before halving).